 or curry recipe

 This is one of the simplest ways to add a little more fall flavor and nutrients to your favorite chili or curry recipes.
 Plus the pumpkin puree adds creaminess and texture.

 Do not waste the seeds from your pumpkins!!
-They can be roasted into a delicious protein packed snack.
+They can be roasted into a delicious protein packed snack and packed with magnesium.
 You'll need: